 - The Digital Media Zone offered an interactive media hub with interviews and Ted-style talks highlighting experiences and insights on gender and development.
-In a one-on-one interview, Caren Grown explained why Gender Based Violence (GBV) is an important development issue for the World Bank and discussed the new initiatives undertaken by the World Bank to tackle GBV, such as the Development Marketplace, a competitive grant program that awards innovative projects to prevent GBV, and the Global Gender-Based Violence Task Force and its derived action plan for implementation that can be a model for other institutions (Link to video of interview, start at 9m58s).
+In a one-on-one interview, Caren Grown, Senior Director for Gender at the World Bank Group, explained why Gender Based Violence (GBV) is an important development issue for the World Bank and discussed the new initiatives undertaken by the World Bank to tackle GBV, such as the Development Marketplace, a competitive grant program that awards innovative projects to prevent GBV, and the Global Gender-Based Violence Task Force and its derived action plan for implementation that can be a model for other institutions (Link to video of interview, start at 9m58s).

 The Week drew more than 1200 participants.
 Among them, senior officials from International Financial Institutions, international development practitioners, government officials, lawyers and judges, scholars and academics, representatives of civil society and World Bank Group staff.
 Even more inspiring was the Week’s social media reach as it spread the word about #GenderEquality.
 The discussions have had 1.2 million views on livestream channels and have gained over 362 million impressions on Twitter around the globe.
 Nearly half of the audience was in the U.S. and the rest spanning the globe from India to Kenya, Colombia to Finland.
 The engagement continues with #GenderEquality #LJDWeek2017 through social media platforms.
 Gender equality connects and impacts us all.